privacyguides/privacyguides.org/docs/search-engines.en.md

 SearXNG is a proxy between the user and the search engines it aggregates from.
 Your search queries will still be sent to the search engines that SearXNG gets its results from.

-When self-hosting, it is important that you have other people using your instance as well in order for you to blend in.
-You should be careful with where and how you are hosting SearXNG, as other people looking up illegal content on your instance could draw unwanted attention from authorities.
+When self-hosting, it is important that you have other people using your instance so that the queries would blend in.
+You should be careful with where and how you are hosting SearXNG, as users looking up illegal content on your instance could draw unwanted attention from authorities.

-When you are using a SearXNG instance, be sure to go read the Privacy Policy of that specific instance.
-SearXNG instances can be modified by their owners and therefore may not reflect their associated privacy policy.
-Some instances have Tor .onion addresses which may grant some privacy as long as your search queries don't contain PII (Personally Identifiable Information).
+When you are using a SearXNG instance, be sure to go read their privacy policy.
+Since SearXNG instances may be modified by their owners, they do not necessarily reflect their privacy policy.
+Some instances run as a Tor hidden service, which may grant some privacy as long as your search queries does not contain PII.

 --8<-- "includes/abbreviations.en.md"